vtlanglois/RGB_LED_Dials/README.md

 ## License

 This project is licensed under the MIT License.
 Developers and educators are free to use this project for their own purposes.
+You are obligated to provide attribution in the event you use this project in your projects.

 ## Warning